Estate Planning Definition Video

 - Protecting children from their spouses

-Estate planning is as much about protecting you and your family during your lifetime as it is about anything else.
+Estate planning is as much about protecting you and your family during your lifetime as it is about preventing the ordeals of probate.
 Estate planning is about you keeping control over your affairs and property in case of incapacity.
+It is about ensuring your wishes for managing your affairs and property are upheld.

 Estate planning is the process of creating instructions about handling your affairs and your assets in the case of your mental disability or incapacity, legal incapacity, or when you pass.